- Neck Pain Relief Stretches Video

-You have seen a couple of doctors or physical therapist, but they can not help much.
+You have seen a couple of doctors or physical therapists but they can not help much.

-Physical therapist will prescribe exercises, stretches, massage therapy but again, this pain under your ear just won’t go away.
+Physical therapists will prescribe exercises, stretches, massage therapy but again, this pain under your ear just won’t go away.

 All you need is something (I use a small book) to apply pressure to your trapezius muscle and a flat surface like a wall or a chair with a high backrest: I do this in the car and it works like magic.
 I can drive like that, no problem.

-I place the book around the areas illustrated on the picture (that’s where the trapezius muscle is).
+I place the book around the red area illustrated on the picture (that’s where the trapezius muscle is).

 Because it hurts below both ears when I turn my head, I do this like 10 minutes on the left side, then 10 minutes on the right side.